 Being under the influence of alcohol is never an excuse.
 If the victim is too drunk to say no, it’s still rape.
 If the perpetrator is too drunk to know what he or she is doing, it’s still rape.

-A large proportion of all rapes are date (or acquaintance) rapes.
-Reduce your chances of being a victim:
+A large proportion of all rapes are date or acquaintance rapes.
+So reduce your chances of being a victim.

 - When going out with someone new, don’t feel you have to go alone.
 Go on a group date or meet in a public place.

 - Socialize with people who share your values and beliefs.

 - Be aware and independent on dates.
 Have options on what you will do, pay your way, provide your own transportation.

 - Don’t put yourself in a situation where other people might have to take care of you.
 They might not be there.

 - Be careful about going into someone else’s home or inviting them into yours.
 These are the places most date rapes occur.